bgd-labs/aave-proposals-v3/src/20240905_AaveV3Ethereum_OrbitProgramRenewalQ32024/OrbitProgramRenewalQ32024.md

 Proposing the renewal of the Orbit program for recognized delegates, compensating them with GHO and ETH reimbursement of Gas costs , associated with their governance activity during part of Q3 2024 ( From 2024-05-13 to 2024-08-30).

-To compensate the missed compensation between the previous round of Orbit and the current one, a one-off compensation of 2200 GHO (worth 13 days of steam) is implemented.
+To compensate the missed compensation between the previous round of Orbit and the current one, a one-off compensation of 2200 GHO (worth 13 days of stream) is implemented.

 ## Motivation